Laughing through cancer

 “I found myself laughing out loud . . .
 It is very well written, inspiring and extremely funny.
 You’ve done a fantastic job of chronicling your fight with cancer in a way that will uplift and entertain.
 I would absolutely suggest this book to anyone going through a life-threatening illness. ”

 “Read it.
 Loved it!
+I didn’t want it to end.
 Your lighthearted humor is awesome!
-Purchasing another for a friend! ”
+Purchasing another for a friend!
+Please keep writing! ”

 “You have enriched so many lives out there with your candor & honesty as you “told it like it is”, but with your own special twist.
 You definitely made me “Laugh with Kathy”! ”